raahulrahl/airbnb-travel-agent/README.md

 You are now ready to start development on your project!
 The CI/CD pipeline will be triggered when you open a pull request, merge to main, or when you create a new release.

+### 6. Configure Docker Hub Secrets (Optional)

+To enable automatic Docker image builds and pushes to Docker Hub, add the following secret to your GitHub repository:

+1. Go to your repository settings → Secrets and variables → Actions
+2. Add a new repository secret:
+   - **Name**: `DOCKERHUB_TOKEN`
+   - **Value**: Your Docker Hub access token (create one at [Docker Hub Security Settings](https://hub.docker.com/settings/security))

+The workflow will automatically build and push Docker images when changes are pushed to the `main` branch.

 <br/>